WilsonCWong/frostwalk-stats-system/README.md

 # Frostwalk Stats System
 This is a simple stats system with a custom inspector-based design tool to help you easily create stats for your game characters and entities.
+As of v1.1, it also comes with a redesigned event system based on Ryan Hipple's ScriptableObject approach.
+I've taken inspiration from [NeoDragonCP](https://github.com/NeoDragonCP/Unity-ScriptableObjects-Game-Events-) and [Sipstaff](http://www.sirenix.net/odininspector/manual/introduction/serialize-anything)'s variation on this system.

 <p align="center">
 <img src="https://i.imgur.com/el5Pqxn.png" title="Stats Inspector" style="width: 60%;" />